At century mark, Tulsa Race Massacre's wounds still unhealed

 It’s a fixer upper.
 There are no paved parking spaces at Black Wall Street Market.
 A museum consists of a glass case displaying Black cultural antiques.
 The gift shop is organized inside of a one-room trailer, where Parker sells dashikis, African shea butter, black soap, body oils, jewelry made from cowrie shells and other vintage Black culture trinkets.

-To the left of the gift shop is a hoop house, where she allows her neighbors to plant and grow vegetables and herbs in raised garden beds.
-The produce is sometimes sold in the gift shop.

-When Dawn Tree, a Black abstract painter and graphic design artist, stopped by the market on a recent day, the discussion turned to the massacre -- and to reconciliation.
-Tree said it was impossible without compensation to victims.
-And that compensation should include more than just the dozen or so plaintiffs in an ongoing reparations lawsuit, she said.
+Dawn Tree, a Black abstract painter and graphic design artist, stopped by the market on a recent day, when the discussion turned to reparations and reconciliation over the massacre.

-“There’s trauma that’s blanketed over this city,” said Tree.
-“Going forward, whatever is done to atone for what happened 100 years ago must be done for the north side community.”
+“Going forward, whatever is done to atone for what happened 100 years ago must be done for the north side community,” Tree said.

 The city’s white, Republican mayor, G.T.
 Bynum, doesn’t support paying direct reparations to massacre victims and descendants.
-But he recognizes that racial disparities in Tulsa demand attention, and public initiatives that he says are helping to address, for example, the 11-year gap in life expectancy between north Tulsans and others in the city.
+But he recognizes that racial disparities in Tulsa demand attention.

 “The city of Tulsa in 1921 had two choices,” Bynum said.
-“They could either be completely transparent about what happened, hold those who did it accountable, and help a community rebuild.
-Or in embarrassment and disgrace, they could pretend it never happened, cover it up and tell everybody to just get on with their lives.”
+“They could either be completely transparent about what happened, hold those who did it accountable, and help a community rebuild.”

-He added: “I think to our city’s eternal detriment, they chose door No. 2, when given that option.
-I can’t imagine how better off we would be as a city today, if they had chosen door No. 1.”
+Past Tulsa leaders made the wrong choice, “to our city’s eternal detriment,” he said.

 For Tiffany Crutcher -- organizer of the Black Wall Street Legacy Festival, which is independent of the city’s official commemoration -- the argument for reparations rests on two tragedies that befell her family, almost a century apart.

 Then, in 2016, her unarmed twin brother, Terence, was shot and killed by a Tulsa police officer on the north side.
-Terence was a father to a young boy.
-The now-former city officer, Betty Jo Shelby, was acquitted of first-degree manslaughter in 2017.
+The now-former city officer was acquitted of manslaughter in 2017.

-“I can’t help but think, almost 100 years later, about what happened to my twin brother,” Crutcher said.
-“I like to note that the same state-sanctioned violence that burnt down my great-grandmother’s community is the same state-sanctioned violence that killed my twin brother.”

 It is that kind of trauma -- as much as the crippling financial losses suffered in the wake of the riot, and in the decades since -- that Crutcher said demanded compensation.